 - 1. Any PD development plan lawfully approved prior to the effective date of this chapter shall continue to be valid after the effective date.
 Development shall be permitted in accordance with an approved PD development plan.
 Such plans shall comply with the requirements of this chapter, provided that in the event of any inconsistency between an approved PD development plan and the requirements of this chapter, development in accordance with the approved PD development plan shall be permitted. - 2.
-Any changes to previously approved PD development plan (referred to as a "development plan" in this chapter) shall be subject to the planned development reviewdevelopment plan requirements of §9.5§3.9.1.B.
+Any changes to previously approved PD development plan (referred to as a "development plan" in this chapter) shall be subject to the planned development review requirements of §9.5.